anima-wg/brski-cloud/anima-brski-cloud.md

 In step 2, the Pledge sends a voucher request to the Cloud Registrar/MASA.

-In step 3, the the Cloud Registrar/MASA replies to the Pledge with an {{RFC8366bis}} format voucher that includes its assigned EST domain in the est-domain attribute.
+In step 3, the the Cloud Registrar/MASA replies to the Pledge with an {{RFC8366bis}} format voucher that includes its assigned EST domain in the "est-domain" attribute.

-In step 4, the Pledge establishes a TLS connection with the EST RA that was specified in the voucher est-domain attribute.
+In step 4, the Pledge establishes a TLS connection with the EST RA that was specified in the voucher "est-domain" attribute.
 The connection may involve crossing the Internet requiring a DNS look up on the provided name.
 It MAY also be a local address that includes an IP address literal including both IPv4 {{?RFC1918}} and IPv6 Unique Local Addresses {{?RFC4193}}.
 The Pledge attempts to authentiate the TLS connection and verify the EST server identity.